 Understanding how drugs interact with skin has long been a challenge within pharmaceutical research.
 Now, a new center at the Department of Pharmacy, UCPH, is set to become an international lighthouse in this research area, supported by a DKK 40 million grant from the LEO Foundation.

-Backed by DKK 40 million from the LEO Foundation, the LEO Foundation Center for Cutaneous Drug Delivery will form the basis of new research on skin and drugs.
+Ballerup, Denmark (13 October, 2016) – Backed by DKK 40 million from the LEO Foundation, the LEO Foundation Center for Cutaneous Drug Delivery will form the basis of new research on skin and drugs.
 Behind the project is the Department of Pharmacy at the University of Copenhagen, where the center will also be located.
 The Director of the new center, Martin Malmsten, was formerly Head of Research at Uppsala University.

 “I hope to contribute with my experience and thus help motivate and inspire colleagues and employees, enabling us to provide the best possible results.
 At the same time, I look forward to becoming part of the University of Copenhagen, where they have been very willing to prioritize strategic focus areas.
-The new center offers great and long-term opportunities for making an impact on international research and I’m happy to be part of this initiative, which will lift research in a very exciting area,” says Martin Malmsten.
+The new center offers great and long-term opportunities for making an impact on international research and I’m happy to be part of this initiative, which will lift research in a very exciting area,” said Martin Malmsten.

 The LEO Foundation Center for Cutaneous Drug Delivery will conduct research on what happens in and on the skin when we apply drugs.
 There will be a particular focus on the physical-chemical aspects of the interaction between skin and drugs, which is important to the development of new drugs.
 This will hopefully help optimize the drug properties and allow for maximum utilization while simultaneously minimizing side effects.

 “Our new center meets a huge demand for understanding how drugs interact with skin.
 With a strong team of highly qualified researchers, we will set new standards for research in the field of dermatology and I’m both proud and grateful that this grant from the LEO Foundation has helped us attract new and strong forces to UCPH.
-This new strategic effort will benefit patients as well as society in general,” says Dean Ulla Wewer from the Department of Health and Medical Sciences at the University of Copenhagen.
+This new strategic effort will benefit patients as well as society in general,” said Dean Ulla Wewer from the Department of Health and Medical Sciences at the University of Copenhagen.

 Generating new knowledge while also providing a space for innovative research methods and new analytical technologies is what the center aims for.
 The LEO Foundation has backed the center with a grant of DKK 40 million over the next ten years, which in itself is quite remarkable.

 “We’re very happy to support this important initiative and the grant of DKK 40 million over the next ten years is the single largest grant the foundation has ever awarded.
-What’s more important, however, is the fact that we are quite convinced that the center with its strong team of researchers has the potential to become a global powerhouse in terms of research on the dynamic interaction between drugs and skin,” says Lars Olsen, Chairman of the LEO Foundation.
+What’s more important, however, is the fact that we are quite convinced that the center with its strong team of researchers has the potential to become a global powerhouse in terms of research on the dynamic interaction between drugs and skin,” said Lars Olsen, Chairman of the LEO Foundation.

 Kristine Snedker, Press Coordinator at SUND, University of Copenhagen, email: email@example.com, mobile phone: +45 2364 8842